wpengine/github-action-wpe-site-deploy/README.md

 # GitHub Action for WP Engine Site Deployments

-This GitHub Action can be used to deploy code from Github repo to a WP Engine environment of your choosing.
+This GitHub Action may be used to deploy code from Github repo to a WP Engine environment of your choosing.
 Deploy a full site directory, or optionally a theme, plugin or other directory with the TPO options.
 Optionally lint your php pre-deployment.
 Post deploy, this action will automatically purge your WP Engine cache to ensure all changes are visible.

 V2.3 NOW AVAILABLE!